rhregalado/rhregalado.github.io/_essays/essay10.md

   </figcaption>
   <br>

 <p>And that is why I feel no pride in being human.
 We possess the superior cognitive tools for foresight—to reflect, to exercise restraint, to anticipate consequences.
-Yet we choose differently every time.
+Yet we choose differently every time, and for worse.
 There is a dissonance between what we know and how we act, and it is within this gap that much of my resentment resides.
 In our hubris, we’re becoming less and less of a <i>Homo sapiens</i> (wise man), and more and more a <i>Homo deus</i> (god human).</p>

 <h2>Concluding remarks</h2>
 <p>To say I am not proud to be human, is not nihilism but confrontation.
 It is my attempt at naming the contradiction at the heart of our species: that we are capable of profound insight and compassion, yet remain equally capable of apathy and destruction.
 Until that contradiction is meaningfully reconciled, pride feels premature—perhaps even undeserved.</p>